 - a.)
-On June 30, 2017, LBCH signed an agreement with SAP Philippines, Inc. to acquire cloud services named HANA Enterprise Cloud for Production with Subscription Software ("HEC Subscription") for 60 months commencing on August 1, 2017 and ending on July 31, 2021.
-In July 2021, the term was extended from August 1, 2021 to January 31, 2024.
-Subsequently, in a Memorandum of Agreement, LBCH gave LBCE the right to use the HEC Subscription and in turn shall pay LBCH a service fee equivalent to cost plus margin of five percent (5%).
-The service fee shall be paid at the beginning of each quarter.
-The mark-up will also be applied for any cost of consultancy services that will arise during the period of the subscription. - b.)
-The Parent Company makes advances to its subsidiaries to finance working capital requirements.
-These advances are non-interest bearing and payable on demand. - c.)
-On May 29, 2019, LBCH sold all its 1,860,214 common shares in QUADX Inc. to LBCE for ₱186,021,400 or ₱100 per share payable no later than two years from the execution of deed of absolute sale of share, subject to any extension as may be agreed in writing by the parties.

-On July 1, 2019, LBCE sold all its QUADX shares to LBCDC for ₱186.02 million, payable no later than two years from the date of sale, subject to any extension as may be agreed in writing by the parties.
+LBCH entered into a 60-month cloud service agreement from August 1, 2017 to July 31, 2022, and further extended up to January 31, 2025.
+Another contract was signed on June 28, 2024 to replace the current contract which will run for 60 months from September 30, 2024 to September 29, 2029.
+Further, the Parent Company also acquired a software license. - Subsequently, LBCH entered into an agreement with LBCE for the right of use the software licenses and subscription for a fee equivalent to cost plus margin of five percent (5%).
+The service fee shall be paid at the beginning of the quarter. - b.)
+The Parent Company makes advances and expense reimbursements to its related parties to finance working capital requirements.
+These are non-interest bearing and payable on demand. - c.)
+On May 29, 2019, LBCH sold all its 1,860,214 common shares in QUADX Inc. to LBCE for ₱186,021,400 or ₱100 per share payable no later than two years from the execution of deed of absolute sale of share, subject to any extension as may be agreed in writing by the parties. - On July 1, 2019, LBCE sold all its QUADX shares to LBCDC for ₱186.02 million, payable no later than two years from the date of sale, subject to any extension as may be agreed in writing by the parties.
 On the same date, LBCE, LBCDC and QUADX Inc. entered into a Deed of Assignment of Receivables whereas LBCE agreed to assign, transfer and convey its receivables from QUADX as of March 31, 2019 amounting to ₱832.64 million to LBCDC which shall be paid in full, from time to time starting July 1, 2019 and no later than two years from the date of the execution of the Deed, subject to any extension as may be agreed in writing by LBCE and LBCDC.
 In July 2021, LBCE and LBCDC entered into amended agreements to extend the payment of consideration for the sale of QUADX shares and the Assignment of Receivables to a date no later than two years from the amendment.
-Subsequently, this was further extended for additional two years in 2023.

-In 2022, LBCDC entered into a pledge agreement with LBCE whereby the former pledged portion of its LBCH shares to LBCE as a guarantee to its outstanding receivables amounting to ₱1,018.66 million.
+Subsequently, this was further extended for additional two years in 2023. - In 2022, LBCDC entered into a pledge agreement with LBCE whereby the former pledged portion of its LBCH shares to LBCE as a guarantee to its outstanding receivables amounting to ₱1,018.66 million. - d.)
+On April 29, 2019, LBCH entered into a 10-year loan agreement with LBCE amounting to ₱183.38 million at 4% interest per annum.
+Additional loans were granted to LBCE in the following months dated June 3, 2019 and July 22, 2019 amounting to ₱91.69 million and ₱80.93 million, respectively, with quarterly principal payments and monthly interest payments at 4% per annum.